 Making the Case for Vision Care

 Providing employees with coverage for comprehensive eye exams can be a win-win, improving the eye health of employees and the financial health of your company.
+The American Optometric Association recommends employers should make annual dilated eye exams integral, not supplemental to employee medical plans.

 Centers for Disease Control and Prevention’s Vision Health Initiative and the National Eye Institute have partnered to make vision a health priority for the millennial generation.
 Taking simple steps today can protect your eyes for decades to come.